 However, just like car loans, in recent years more and more Mexican banks are offering to finance the purchase of a home through different mortgage products.

 A number of documents will be required in order to apply for a Mexican bank mortgage for home financing in Mexico.
-Note that while tourists in Mexico are allowed to purchase property using their own money (or money obtained from a US or Canadian lender) most Mexican banks will require you to hold an FM2 or FM3 Visa in order to obtain a mortgage.
+Note that while tourists in Mexico are allowed to purchase property using their own money (or money obtained from a US or Canadian lender) most Mexican banks will require you to hold a Temporary or Permanent Resident Permit (formerly FM2 or FM3 Visa) in order to obtain a mortgage.
 See our article about How to Get a Visa.

 Other personal documents include: